The Public Communication Center is proud to host Towson University’s annual Public Speaking Competition in the spring term.

-The speech topic reflects the pillars of College of Fine Arts and Communications.
+The theme of this year's competition is How My Cultural Identity Has Shaped Me.
 Once selected, each contestant must utilize the Public Communication Center to ensure their speech is competition ready.
-First, second and third place win a prize of monetary value.
+First, second, and third place will win a prize of monetary value.

 ---|---|